 We Offer Free Consultations For All Legal Matters

-When situations escalate, and you find yourself facing violent crime charges, it can feel like the world is against you.
+When situations escalate and you face violent crime charges, it can feel like the world is against you.
 At Harwell Legal Counsel, we provide clients with compassionate and dedicated legal representation.
-Our Indianapolis violent crime lawyer knows how overwhelming and stressful this process is.
+Our Indianapolis violent crimes attorney, knows how overwhelming and stressful this process is.
 We also know how isolating it can be to face these charges.
-When you need a strong advocate, fighting for your rights, we can help.
+When you need a strong advocate fighting for your rights, we can help.

 A conviction for a violent crime can impact you for the rest of your life.
 Prosecutors pursue these cases aggressively.
 Convictions for violent crimes carry some of the most severe penalties.
 Consequently, these cases should always be taken seriously.
 If you are facing violent crime charges, your first step should be securing legal representation with which you feel confident.

 Our Indianapolis violent crime attorney handles cases involving:

 - Assault and battery

 The circumstances of your case will determine how the prosecutor proceeds, but most violent crime cases are charged as felonies.
 Having a felony conviction on your record can have lasting consequences.
 If you are facing violent crime charges, or if you believe you are under investigation for a violent crime, you should contact an experienced Indianapolis violent crime lawyer as soon as possible.